ASHOKECE1999/devTinder-web/README.md

 - created routing using browser Router
 - created an outlet of body Component
 - created a footer
+- installed cors in backend and added necessary configuration - origin , credentials :true
+- whenever you are trying to fetch data from it , we should pass withCredentials: true
+- installed redux and configured the app with redux-tool-kit
+- installed @redux-toolkit react-redux
+- created userSlice

 - Body
   - NavBar